wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the ID counter.
 Then a new `class MemReq` object is created and inserted into the queue `m_requestQueue`.
 The request is also added to the pending request map, `m_pendingRequests`, with the key being the ID, and the value being the request object.

+Request issue is modeled at each clock tick, which is handled by method `clock()`.
+The method uses a while loop to extract requests from the `m_requestQueue` queue until the queue is empty, or until the maximum issuing bandwidth (obtained via `getMaxReqPerCycle()` on the backend) has been reached.
+If requests can still be issued at the current cycle, the method calls `issue()`, which is an abstract method that has no implementation, on the request.
+Child classes must override this method to implement concrete behavior for event issuing to the backend.
+If the method returns `false`, then the request is rejected by the memory backend, and request issue concludes for the current cycle.